RotherOSS/doc-otobo-installation/content/installation-docker.rst

 image that is derived from the image `otobo-nginx-webproxy`.
 In such a local image, nginx can be configured in a very flexible way.

-Another supported approach is to only provide a customized config template.
+Another supported approach is to only override the default config template with a customized version.
 In this case, we have to create a volume, that contains the adapted nginx config template, first.

 .. code-block:: bash